APS Sponsors

 Please note that this programme may be subject to change

-Click on the buttons below to view the programme for each day
+Click on the buttons below to view the programme for each day and detailed programme of presentation timings

 Tuesday 9 September 2025